 If you are banned from posting to your personal Facebook profile, it usually means that you can’t publish to any of your pages as the admin.

-This can be a major problem, especially if you manage social media accounts for clients, and it can have a serious impact on your business and brand.
+This can be a major problem, especially if you manage social media accounts for clients using social media management tools, and it can have a serious impact on your business and brand.
 You need all of this functionality to succeed.

 Why Were You Thrown Into Facebook Jail?